franzageek/WinEFIMounter/README.md

 ![Screenshot 2023-07-17 051401](https://github.com/franzageek/WinEFIMounter/assets/88248950/87d57928-cb4f-4fa9-93d5-6a3cdd69cd65)
-After you typed `C`, all the files in your EFI folder get copied in `"C:\EFIPartition"`.
+After you typed `C`, all the files in your EFI folder get copied in "`C:\EFIPartition`".
 WinEFIMounter will automatically open an Explorer window in that directory for you.

 You can now access your files like you normally would, and you won't even notice the fact that you're actually outside of your EFI partition.

-But how can you apply the changes made to your files in `"C:\EFIPartition"` to make them effective in the EFI partition itself?
+But how can you make the changes made to your files in "`C:\EFIPartition`" effective on the EFI partition itself?

 Well, there's a simple yet slightly complex solution, but we'll tink about it later in this ReadMe.